From Kilograms per Second to Pounds per Second: A practical guide

 Q: What if I'm dealing with a very small mass flow rate?

 - A: The conversion process remains the same regardless of the magnitude of the mass flow rate.
-However, you should pay close attention to significant figures to avoid reporting an overly precise result based on a less precise initial measurement.
+That said, you should pay close attention to significant figures to avoid reporting an overly precise result based on a less precise initial measurement.

 -